The Science Department comprises a team of dedicated teachers who love their subjects and communicate them effectively.

 Physics Department extra -curricular activities:

-Girls in Years 7 and 8 have the opportunity to attend CREST Science Club in the Autumn and Spring terms.
+Girls in Years 7 and 8 have the opportunity to join the STEAM team where they will be taking part in activities that combine science, technology, engineering, art and maths.
 As well as having an enjoyable time the girls develop their practical skills and learn some of the theory behind each experiment.
 Activities can be incredibly varied and we are always looking for new ideas.
-Possibilities include; how to make invisible ink, making mini lava lamps, making and flying paper "rotocopters" and chemical magic.
+Possibilities include; how to make invisible ink, making mini lava lamps, making and flying paper “rotocopters” and chemical magic.

 CREST (CREativity in Science And Technology) awards have run at Northwood College for Girls over a period of years.
 The Awards are at three levels, Bronze (Y7 to 9), Silver (Y9 to 11) and Gold (12 to undergraduate).
 Gifted and talented pupils can enter these awards earlier if appropriate.